Vegan Noodle Kugel

 - 1 teaspoon cinnamon

-Note: This is traditionally made with egg noodles, but look for other soft ribbon noodles like quinoa ribbons, or flat, soft rombi pasta.
+Note: This is traditionally made with egg noodles, but look for other soft ribbon noodles like spelt ribbons, or flat, soft rombi pasta.